 - There is a statutory (or other compelling) reason to release data

 The University's data protection policy sets out the general regulations which govern Solent University's compliance with the Data Protection Act 1998.

 Data protection policy

-For data protection procedures, please contact firstname.lastname@example.org
+For more information on data protection, please contact firstname.lastname@example.org